pantrypoints/sp/content/en/research/countries/china/xi/chapter-15b.md

 strengthen the party's comprehensive leadership, we must achieve the goal of strengthening party building while promoting strict party management in an all-round way, so that the party can better withstand the "four major tests" and "four dangers."
-Comrade Xi Jinping pointed out that China's affairs must be handled well, first of all, the affairs of the Communist Party of China must be handled well.
+Comrade Xi Jinping pointed out that China's affairs must be handled well, first of all, the affairs of the CCP must be handled well.
 "If the party is not managed effectively and strictly...
 Then sooner or later our party will lose its qualification to govern and will inevitably be eliminated by history.1 The common adherence to party building, the party's overall leadership, and the strict management of the party in the new era